 Diamonds come in all shapes and sizes.
 When it comes to gems, the rarer, the more expensive the diamond is.
 Their values are based on other factors including clarity and color.
-Red diamonds are among the rarest stones in the world.
-They’re so rare in fact, that it is thought that only 30 true gem quality red diamonds are known to exist.
+Red is the rarest diamond color in the world.
+It's so rare in fact, that it is thought that only 30 true gem quality red diamonds are known to exist.

 With their vibrant colors and breathtaking beauty, fancy colored diamonds have long been the centerpiece at auctions and museums.
 There is one category of gem however, that is a bit less "prevalent"; pure black diamonds.